bksnelson/.github.io/projects/hotelmanagement.md

 ---

 This C++ group project is a hotel management system that keeps track of customers and available rooms.
 The requirements for this project focused on class inheritance and objects.
+We created the functionality of adding and removing new rooms into the hotel with a singular array.
+Whithin those rooms, we added the functionality to check in/out customers and collect the total costs of visits.

 ```cpp
 byte ADCRead(byte ch)